Logical Reasoning

 Skill tested: Flaw · how this choice captures the argument's function is the move to repeat next time.

-5. Wrong Flaw: not Necessary vs. Sufficient10% picked this
+Wrong Flaw: not Necessary vs. Sufficient

 Whenever we see this answer choice, which refers to the famous flaw when an author uses a conditional rule in backwards or inverted fashion, we can just ask ourselves, "Was there a conditional logic rule in the premise?"
 If the answer is "no", as it is here, then we know this answer could not be applicable.
 There was never any rule presented that said, "Any time X happens, it diminishes the quality of a work".